-As I mentioned before, I am in the process of researching and composing the Chamber Music America commission, which will be premiered at SFJazz on November 3, 2022 together with the Venezuelan Jazz Collective plus a special guest on vocals.
-In addition to this, we are coordinating other presentations in the western US that include the Jazz Showcase in Chicago, and Sam First in Los Angeles, among others to be confirmed.
-On the other hand, we resumed the plans of a European tour that was planned for 2020.
+As I mentioned before, I am in the process of researching and composing the Chamber Music America commission, which will be premiered at SFJazz on November 3, 2022 together with the Venezuelan Jazz Collective featuring Santiago Bosch on piano, Peter Slavov on bass, Tiago Michelin on drums, Sean Jones on trumpet, Roman Filiú on alto sax and Jacob Garchik on trombone, plus a special guest on vocals.
+In addition to this, we are coordinating other presentations in the western US that include the Jazz Showcase in Chicago, and Sam First in Los Angeles, and The 1905 in Portland among others to be confirmed.

 I am also working on the music of my Jazz Orchestra making a tribute to contemporary Pan-American jazz with which I will perform on September 26, 2022 during the Hispanic Heritage Celebration at the famed Blues Alley in Washington, DC.
 In turn, we have been in residence once a month at the local Mr. Henry’s since December 2021.
 I plan to take this group to different stages around the world.